 This report shows the relationship between teachers of record with active certifications employed in the Texas public school system and their students’ performance on STAAR tests.
-It displays the percent or count of Texas public school students that either met or did not meet the STAAR Level II Satisfactory standard by the teacher preparation program of the students’ associated teacher of record.
+It displays the percent or count of Texas public school students who either met or did not meet the STAAR Approaches Grade Level performance standard by the teacher preparation program of the students’ associated teacher of record.
 Data in this report are reported at the state, region, and district levels.

 Data in this report come from the Texas Public Education Information Management System (PEIMS) and the Texas P-16 Public Education Information Resource (TPEIR).
 Only those students who took the general version of STAAR assessment on the STAAR primary test administration dates are included.

 State of Texas Assessments of Academic Readiness (STAAR®):

 State of Texas Assessments of Academic Readiness (STAAR®) is a registered trademark of the Texas Education Agency.
 The STAAR statewide testing program was implemented in spring 2012.
 It was designed to measure the extent to which a student in grades 3-11 has learned and is able to apply the defined knowledge and skills at each tested grade level.
 It replaced the Texas Assessment of Knowledge and Skills (TAKS) testing program.
 For more information on STAAR, visit the Texas Education Agency Student Assessment Division website https://tea.texas.gov/student.assessment/.